core-infra-svcs/terraform-provider-meraki/docs/resources/organizations_policy_object.md

 ### Read-Only

 - `created_at` (String) Time Stamp of policy object creation.
-- `network_ids` (Ports of String) The IDs of the networks that use the policy object.
+- `network_ids` (List of String) The IDs of the networks that use the policy object.
 - `updated_at` (String) Time Stamp of policy object updation.